airbnb/smartstack-cookbook/README.md

 ```

 The `server_options` directive tells haproxy to run checks on each backend with proper check intervals.
-You can read more about the haproxy check options [here](https://code.google.com/p/haproxy-docs/wiki/ServerOptions).
+You can read more about the [haproxy check options](https://code.google.com/p/haproxy-docs/wiki/ServerOptions).
 The `discovery` section tells us how synapse will find ssspy; in this case, via zookeeper.

 Finally, the `listen` section contains additional haproxy configuration.